serokell/tezos-packaging/docker/README.md

 Static binaries building using custom alpine image.

 [`docker-static-build.sh`](docker-static-build.sh) will build tezos binaries image defined in [Dockerfile](build/Dockerfile).
-In order to build them, just run the script
+In order to build them you should specify `TEZOS_VERSION` env variable and run the script:
 ```
+export TEZOS_VERSION="v7.3"
 ./docker-static-build.sh
 ```
 After that, directory will contain built static binaries.